cyhunter/hgiVk/README.md

 - - - -

+The Imgui-based test application uses a custom, minimal HdRenderDelegate.
+The end-goal is to be able to run Storm (HdSt), but with vulkan enabled.

-The test application focusses on two parts of Hydra.
+The render delegate focusses on two parts of Hydra.

 * Resource Sync
 * Render Pass Execute